demonischuk/nodejs-currencyconverter/README.md

 You can then type `currency` to execute the application

 ## Future plans
-* Handle the Api being down
+* Allow chooseing the starting currency
-* Unit tests
+* Unit test the command line argument route